-ATM’s full form is Automated Teller Machine which is a self-service banking outlet.
-You can withdraw money, check your balance, or even transfer funds.
+ATM stands for Automated Teller Machine which is a self-service banking outlet.
+You can withdraw money, check your balance, or even transfer funds at an ATM.
 Different banks provide their ATM services by installing cash machines in different parts of the country.
 You can withdraw money from any of these machines irrespective of whether or not you are an account holder in the same bank.

-Transactions are either free or bear a nominal charge depending upon the banks.
-Banks usually do not charge for the first 3-5 transactions in a month.
+ATM transactions are either free or bear a nominal charge depending upon the banks.
+Banks usually do not charge for the first 3-5 ATM transactions in a month.
 Once you cross the limit of free transactions, you may have to pay a nominal charge.
-Also, some banks levy charges if you withdraw money from another bank’s ATM of which you are not an account holder.
+Also, some banks levy charges if you withdraw money from the ATM of another bank of which you are not an account holder.

 Types of Automated Teller Machines (ATMs)